 Article Template

-The rest of this article contains an example article with front matter, styling, and syntax examples.
-Please feel free to copy this example and rework it when writing your own articles for this website.
-The template/ directory can also be copied to provide a starting point for contributing an article bundle that has additional images.
-You can refer to the Style Guide for specific text syntax and formatting examples.
+Feel free to copy this article template example and rework it when writing your articles for this website.
+You can copy the template/ directory to provide a starting point for contributing an article or article bundle that includes links to images.

 ---